Price of information in games of chance: a statistical physics approach: Calculation of Baselines

 \subsection{The prospective buyer}

-We start by computing the baseline $\mathbb{E}_{0}[\Delta W_2(N,M)]$ appearing in Eq. \eqref{psimax} from Eq. \eqref{DeltaWi}.
-This is the expected wealth difference (gain/loss) for player 2 when they place a bet in the absence of any information about the previous history of the game or the other players' strategy.
-By linearity of expectations, this requires computing $ \mathbb{E}_{0}\left[\frac{\delta_{\sigma_\tau,\sigma^{(2)}_{\tau}}}{N_\tau}\right], $ where $N_\tau$, the number of winners at round $\tau$ is given in Eq. \eqref{eq:Ntau}.
-The expectation needs to be computed over $P_\rho(\sigma_t)$ in \eqref{eq:prob_def} -- the probability of observing the outcome $\sigma_t$ if the coin bias is $\rho$ -- and the (factorized) distribution of betting strategies $\tilde P(\sigma_t^{(1)}, \ldots,\sigma_t^{(N)})$ given in \eqref{eq:jountstrategy}, equipped with \eqref{eq:strategygzero} and \eqref{eq:bettingg}.
+We start by computing the baseline $\mathbb{E}_{0}[\Delta W_2]$ appearing in Eq.~\eqref{psimax} from Eq.~\eqref{eq:info_expectation_wealth}.
+This is the wealth difference (gain/loss) that the prospective buyer (or any other uninformed player) expects to make placing a bet, in the absence of any information about the previous history of the game or the other players, and without any transaction being arranged.